Harry Potter fandom: Fan writings

+Fan fiction

 Rowling has backed fan fiction stories on the Internet, stories written by fans that involve Harry Potter or other characters in the books.
 A March 2007 study showed that "Harry Potter" is the most searched-for fan fiction subject online.
 Some fans will use canon established in the books to write stories of past and future events in the Harry Potter world; others write stories that have little relation to the books other than the characters' names and the settings in which the fan fiction takes place.
 On FanFiction.Net, there are over 834,000, while Archive of Our Own has over 546,000 fan fictions on Harry Potter as of December 2024.
 There are numerous websites devoted solely to Harry Potter fan fiction.
 Of these, according to rankings on Alexa.com, HarryPotterFanfiction.com has grown to be the most popular.

 A well-known work of fan fiction is The Shoebox Project, created by two LiveJournal users.
 Over 8500 people subscribed to the story so that they would be alerted when new posts update the story.
 The authors' works, including this project, were featured in an article in The Wall Street Journal discussing the growth in popularity of fandoms.

 The current most reviewed piece of fan fiction, with over 40,000 reviews, is All The Young Dudes by Archive of our Own user MsKingBean89.
 The work is the most-viewed piece of fan fiction on Archive of Our Own, with over 16,000,000 hits.

 In 2006, the "popular 'bad' fanfic" My Immortal was posted on FanFiction.Net by user "Tara Gilesbie".
 It was deleted by the site's administrators in 2008, but not before amassing over eight thousand negative reviews.
 It spawned a number of YouTube spoofs and a number of imitators created "sequels" claiming to be the original Tara.

 In 2007, a web-based novel, James Potter and the Hall of Elders' Crossing, was written by a computer animator named George Lippert.
 The book was written as a supplement to fill the void after Deathly Hallows, and received eventual approval from Rowling herself.